 Hungarian Beigli - Christmas Poppy Seed and Walnut Roll Cake Hungarian Beigli is a traditional walnut and poppy seed roll which is served in many Hungarian families at Christmas as a special treat.
 The Christmas meal table would be incomplete without these rolls.
 Here is my recipe: Ingredients For the dough: 500 grams (17,6 [...]

-Hungarian Christmas Walnut Cookies (Hókifli) have a sweet, nutty filling inside a flakey, rich pastry!
+Hungarian Christmas Walnut Cookies (Hókifli) These Christmas walnut cookies have a sweet, nutty filling inside a flakey, rich pastry!
 Heavily sprinkled with icing sugar mixed with vanilla flavored sugar.
 While they are traditionally made at Christmastime, they are outstanding any time of year!
-A perfect Christmas dessert, easy to make, plus, they keep very well for days or even [...]
+A perfect Christmas dessert, easy to make, plus, they keep [...]